Easter Egg Rockets

 Did you know that you can launch Easter egg rockets up into the air with just a couple of common household materials?!
 The kids will not only love this egg-citing science activity, they will also learn about the cool chemical reaction that makes it happen.
-With lots of warm spring days ahead, launching Easter egg rockets is the perfect activity to do outside while enjoying the sunshine.

 To make Easter egg rockets, I first gathered our materials: